KeyboardRage/spotify-tracker-bot/README.md

 ![Spotify tracker bot logo](https://cdn.discordapp.com/icons/653289817081118724/5669a159eaa69db3cc273025e290b6dc.png)

 # DEPRECATED
 The bot will not be developed further as Discord have made significant changes to how commands will be working henceforth.
-Furthermore the API endpoint this bot uses, and relies on, has been changed to a different version.
-To use this endpoitn requires migration of the underlying Discord.JS library.
+Furthermore, the API endpoint this bot uses, and relies on, has been changed to a different version.
+To use this endpoint requires migration of the underlying Discord.JS library.

 The repository remains publicly visible for anyone who wants to look at it.